top of page

 It will come as no surprise that this goes against current culture labels and opinion.
 A monogamous MOM, a marital relationship where both partners want to be and commit to, even if they do not share the same sexual orientation.

 Our situation is not unique, but it is our story.
-We want to share it to help others.
+And it stands in stark contrast to what culture and gay scripts would have us believe.